 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 Giving Compass' Take:

-• Corey Scholes, writing for Getting Smart, addresses the findings from a new John Hopkins University study which found that if black students have even just one black teacher by third grade, the student is 13 percent more likely to attend college.
+• Corey Scholes addresses the findings from a John Hopkins University study which found that if Black students have even just one Black teacher by third grade, the student is 13% more likely to attend college.

 • What resources do schools need in order to increase teacher diversity?